2021/04/18

 and B part) to get the final result.

-is that type of function, too.
+Scm_Force is that type of function, too.
 I only forgot to name

-it as Scm_VMForce
+it as Scm_VMForce.

-casually called Scm_Force
+Scm_PrimitiveParameterRef casually called Scm_Force

 when it has the delayed evaluation flag, expecting that it returns

 the final value.
-But in fact, Scm_Force
+But in fact, Scm_Force can only be used

 in conjunction of Scheme VM to obtain the final result.